 Recommendation: Reinstate full informed consent for human clinical trials.
-Patients who are offered untested modalities as treatment must be made aware that they are indeed untested and not currently accepted/proven best practice.
-Patients must be afforded the option for medication anagement; not soley offered nonpharmacological/self management techniques as a stand alone treatment option (as determined by their provider).
+Patients who are offered untested modalities as treatment must be made aware that they are indeed untested and not currently accepted/proven best practices.
+Patients must be afforded the option of medication management; not solely offered nonpharmacological/self-management techniques as a stand-alone treatment option (as determined by their provider).

-Issue: Untested modalities are being promoted as "best practices", pushed into the private medical system and administered to patients as treatment without patient knowledge and/or consent.
+Issue: Untested modalities are being promoted as "best practices", pushed into the private medical system, and administered to patients as treatment without patient knowledge and/or consent.